ZenHarbinger/grails-jasypt/README.md

 ### Further Documentation

 For now, documentation is a little light.
-There's a [test proejct](https://github.com/dtanner/grails-jasypt/tree/master/test-jasypt) checked in as part of the repository that shows the plugin being used (and has tests that exercise the functionality).
-The [Patient domain object](https://github.com/dtanner/grails-jasypt/blob/master/test-jasypt/grails-app/domain/com/bloomhealthco/domain/Patient.groovy) has encrypted firstName and lastName fields on it.
+There's a [test project](https://github.com/dtanner/grails-jasypt/tree/master/src/test/projects/sample) checked in as part of the repository that shows the plugin being used (and has tests that exercise the functionality).
+The [Patient domain object](https://github.com/dtanner/grails-jasypt/blob/master/src/test/projects/sample/grails-app/domain/com/bloomhealthco/domain/Patient.groovy) has encrypted firstName and lastName fields on it.

 ### Release Notes
+* 2.0.1 - initial support for Grails 3
 * 1.3.1 - initial support for Hibernate 4
 * 1.2.1 - code cleanup contribution from Burt Beckwith
 * 1.2.0 - support grails 2.3.8 and up